cmda-tt/course-21-22/fa/assessment.md

   <tbody>
     <tr>
       <th align="center" scope="row"><strong>Application</strong> of subject matter</th>
-      <td align="center">Git, is used; the project runs without errors; data is loaded; there is a representation of data</td>
+      <td align="center">Git and npm are used; the project runs without errors; data is loaded; there is a view that represents the data</td>
-      <td align="center"><strong>Data is sanitized and transformed</strong>; interpreting the representation is easier that interpreting the data itself</td>
+      <td align="center"><strong>Views are rendered dynamically from data</strong>; interpreting the representation is easier that interpreting the raw data itself</td>
-      <td align="center"><strong>Functional patterns are used to clean and transform data. </strong></td>
-      <td align="center">Representation and <strong>use of chaining<
-      strong> go beyond an example.
-Code is set up in a modular way and has no unexpected side effects</td>
+      <td align="center"><strong>Data can be read and changed; changes to data are reflected in the interface; changes persist across page reloads</strong></td>
+      <td align="center">Views go beyond an example or tutorial: there are demonstrable additions <strong>like routing or creating data</strong></td>
       <td align="center">😱<br>The way the student applies subject matter is more advanced than what they were taught in class; let’s switch places</td>
     </tr>
     <tr>
       <th align="center" scope="row">Understanding</th>
-      <td align="center">There is substantial own code; the student can explain the code that exists</td>
+      <td align="center">There is substantial own code and the student can explain how the project was created</td>
       <td align="center">The student can explain some parts of their code, how some parts works together, and some technical choices</td>
-      <td align="center">The student can explain every part of their code, how everything works together, and why patters are used instead of alternatives; the project is structured logically</td>
+      <td align="center">Student understands how components, state, lifecycle works in their app.
+The project is structured logically.
+Merits of frameworks can be explained</td>
-      <td align="center">The project is complex but can easily be understood; alternatives to patterns covered in class was used that were great choices</td>
+      <td align="center">The project is complex but can easily be understood; student used or wrote code not covered in class that was carefully chosen while weighing alternatives</td>
-      <td align="center">🤓<br>The student deeply understands functional programming and can create their own functional code flows</td>
+      <td align="center">🤓<br>The student deeply understands their code and a geeky / nerdy conversation can be held about this</td>
     </tr>
     <tr>
       <th align="center" scope="row">Quality</th>